 We're having a hard time working with them.

-By the way, five years later we're talking about here, too.
+By the way, five years later, we're talking about here, too.

-We're not talking about a short period of time where, okay, government bureaucracy, they're purposely keeping those emails from you, and we if they haven't all been destroyed at this point.
+We're not talking about a short period of time where, okay, government bureaucracy, they're purposely keeping those emails from you, and we, if they haven't all been destroyed at this point.

-Um and let me ask one other thing.
+And let me ask one other thing.

 What can you tell us about that?

-Well, we met a border patrol off duty border patrol agent out there, and uh you paid his condolences, blah, blah, blah, and it uh all of a sudden he kind of walked away and he came back towards us and he's like, Hey, I just want to let you know, man, uh you're not only being lied to you about what happened to Brian in the government, but also with the border patrol.
+And all of a sudden, he kind of walked away and he came back towards us and he's like, hey, I just want to let you know, man, you're not only being lied to about what happened to Brian in the government, but also with the Border Patrol.

 We felt that kind of strange why he would even say that out in the middle of nowhere.

-And then uh And then he never followed up.
+And then he never followed up.

 He was probably afraid for his own job, right?